care-group/RALT-Custom-Sensor-Dashboard/README.md

-# RALT Custom Sensor Dashboard
+# RALT Signalman Dasboard

-This repository contains the Docker dependencies for the RALT Custom Sensor Dashboard, which provides status information and test capability for the [RALT Custom Sensors](https://github.com/care-group/RALT-Custom-Sensors).
+This repository contains the Docker dependencies for the RALT Signalman Dashboard, which provides status information and test capability for the [RALT Custom Sensors](https://github.com/care-group/RALT-Custom-Sensors).

 ## Usage